plaid/pattern-transfers/README.md

 ### transfer_events_table

 This table stores all events received from the transfer/event/sync endpoint.
 It stores the plaid_event_id,related transfer_id, type of event, timestamp and sweep_amount and sweep_id, if applicable.
+Transfer events can be mapped to either their associated transfer or a specific userId.

 ### link_events_table